A Word from Jim ...

 What do I mean by that?

-Well, normally a guitarist plays something quite complex in between the lines of verse, creates a space or beat and then sings over the mujsical state he created.
+Well, normally a guitarist plays something quite complex in between the lines of verse, creates a space or beat and then sings over the musical state he created.
 It's very common and I do it myself all the time.

 While I'm singing, the guitar complexity reduces, basically because concentration is split between two things.
 In Johnson's case, it seems he could start and stop singing anywhere without his guitar playing suffering - it's quite a trick and only masters can do it (Rev Gary Davis, Broonzy).